jkey-67/spyglass/README.md

 **What file system permissions does Spyglass need?**

-- It reads your EVE chatlogs
+- It reads your PCs EVE chatlogs stored on the local hard drive
 - It creates and writes to **path-to-your-chatlogs**/../../spyglass/.
 - It needs to connect the internet [dotlan](https://dotlan.evemaps.net), and [EVE Swagger Interface](https://esi.evetech.net/).
+- If activated, the software use the [EVE Swagger Interface](https://esi.evetech.net/ui/?version=latest#/Swagger/get_v6_swagger).

 **Spyglass calls home?**